Code-Institute-Submissions/vfg-95-python-hangman_AprResub/README.md

 ### User Stories

 - I want the game to be intuative to understand and play
-- I want to know my score
+- I want to be able to continue playing or finish the game when I choose
-- I want to be able to finish the game when I choose
+- I want the game to be visually appealing with a retro aesthetic